cnoe-io/idpbuilder/docs/pluggable-packages.md

 ### Runtime Git server content generation

 As mentioned earlier, Git server contents are generated at compile time and cannot be changed at run time.
 To solve this, Git content should be created at run time by introducing a new flag, `--package-dir`, to idpbuilder.
-This flag takes a directory and builds an image with the content from the directory.
+This flag takes a directory that contains ArgoCD Applications.
 If this flag is not specified, use the embedded FS to provide the "default experience" where it uses the manifests provided at compile time to bootstrap and add predetermined packages to the cluster.

 #### Repositories